-The Skidmore GIS Center for Interdisciplinary Research provides students and faculty with the resources and expertise to incorporate GIS and related geospaital technology into course offerings and research across academic disciplines.
-The Center is also a resource for local governments, environmental and social non-profit organizations, and historic societies with its extensive catalog of Saratoga County socio-economic, historic, and natural resource data.
+About: The Skidmore GIS Center for Interdisciplinary Research provides students and faculty with the resources and expertise to incorporate GIS, remote sensing, cartography, and related geospatial technology into course offerings and research across academic disciplines.

 Currently three courses are taught in the lab by Director Bettigole: Intro GIS (ID 210), Advanced GIS and Modeling (ID 351d), and UAV Mapping and Analysis (ID 351b).

 The center is also a resource for local environmental and social nonprofit organizations, governments, and other organizations at the local, regional, and national scale.

 What is GIS?
 GIS (geographic information system) is a combination of information, techniques, software, and creativity to present, analyze, manipulate, and interact with data that is geographically referenced.
 GIS is inherently interdisciplinary, with applications across the natural sciences, social sciences, and humanities: politic science, environmental studies, geoscience, biology, anthropology, economics, business, and history.